 - Networking events and conferences: broaden your horizons by listening to expert speakers

 - Volunteering: want more experience in leadership?
-Then join a club/sports team where you can practise leading!
+Then join a club/sports team where you can practice leading!

 - Trial and error: get a copy of the software you want to learn, and sit down with the manual and learn it

 - Colleagues: ask a more senior colleague if you can go to a meeting with them so you can see how they do things